Configure a custom domain name in Azure App Service

 If the IP address changes, a CNAME entry is still valid, whereas an A record must be updated.
 However, some domain registrars do not allow CNAME records for the root domain or for wildcard domains.
 In that case, you must use an A record.

-The IP address may change if you delete and recreate your website, or change the website mode back to free.
+The IP address may change if you delete and recreate your web app, or change the web app mode back to free.

 Skip this step if you are creating a CNAME record.
-To create an A record, you need the virtual IP address of your website.
+To create an A record, you need the virtual IP address of your web app.
 To get the IP address:

 Log in to your domain registrar and use their tool to add an A record or CNAME record.
-Every registrar’s website is slightly different, but here are some general guidelines.
+Every registrar’s web app is slightly different, but here are some general guidelines.

 - Find the page for managing DNS records.
 Look for links or areas of the site labeled Domain Name, DNS, or Name Server Management.
 Often the link can be found be viewing your account information, and then looking for a link such as My domains.